smarlowucf/azurectl/doc/man/azurectl::compute::data_disk.md

 ## __--size=disk-size-in-GB__

 The volume of storage capacity, in GB, that will be provisioned for this disk.
 Must be an integer, and less than 1024 (~ 1TB).
+If not specified the default disk size is set to 10GB.

 ## CACHING OPTIONS